bern1ard0/haii-a3/README.md

 If you are using a lab machine (or lack space on your personal machine), anaconda python is too large!
 You have two options: (1) follow the instructions for Google Colab below or (2) use Jupyter notebooks via the default python by opening the files in VS code and `pip install` the various modules as needed.

 ## Step #2 Download homework files
 Download the `ipynb` notebook file in this repository as well as `data.zip`.
 Place both of these files into a well-named folder on your computer, and click on the zip file to unzip the data folder.
-Rename the `.ipynb` file to `[yourunix]_haii20a[assignmentnumber].ipynb`, e.g., `ikh1_haii21a3.ipynb`.
+Rename the `.ipynb` file to `[yourunix]_haiiYYa[assignmentnumber].ipynb`, where YY is the last two digits of this year (e.g., `ikh1_haii26a3.ipynb`).
 You will submit this file to Glow when completed.

 ## Step #3 Open the Jupyter Notebook